ThaisAFM/sialic_acid_catalog/README.md

 This section covers the retrieval of protein sequences from public databases and additional processing steps to condense the data and make it easier to handle.

-1) Sequence download
+1) Sequence download: sequence_downloads (folder)
-2) Removal of redundancy within individual databases
+2) Removal of redundancy within individual databases: CDHIT_within_databases.sh
-3) Header recoding
+3) Header recoding: header_recoding (folder)
 4) Merging of database files using the Unix cat command
-5) Removal of redundancy across databases
+5) Removal of redundancy across databases: CDHIT_across_databases.sh
-6) UpSet plot representation of sequence intersections across databases
+6) UpSet plot representation of sequence intersections across databases: upsetplot.ipynb

 ## Homology-based filtering and similarity analysis: